t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

       - 80:9000
 ```

 **NOTE**: *This particular docker-compose file is setup for ARM systems.
-If you are running x86_64 then replace the block above with portainer instead
+If you are running x86_64 then replace the block above with [portainer](https://hub.docker.com/r/portainer/portainer/) instead.

 ```yaml
 version: '3.3'